What Are My Favorite Travel Items You Ask?

 If you’ve ever been in a foreign country in a questionable bathroom stall without any TP, you know why I love travel toilet paper.
 It’s compact, self-contained (no unrolling in your bag) ready when you are, and there are about 1200 sheets to a roll.
 Ok, that’s exaggerating but there’s a lot.
 It really comes in handy when you’re dealing with allergies or a never-ending runny nose.

-Don’t be caught with your pants down and nothing but your smile….. you’ll thank me later.VIEW
+Don’t be caught with your pants down and nothing but your smile….. you’ll thank me later.VIEW on Amazon

 Contigo Autospout Ashland Water Bottle